Aerin Frankel

 Aerin Frankel Bio

 Aerin Jordan Frankel is an American professional ice hockey goaltender for the Boston Fleet of the Professional Women’s Hockey League (PWHL) and a member of the United States women’s national ice hockey team.
-She is recognized as one of the best goaltenders in women’s NCAA history, having won the prestigious Patty Kazmaier Award in 2021.
-Frankel is also a two-time recipient of the WHCA National Goalie of the Year award and played a crucial role in the national team’s success, winning gold at the 2023 IIHF Women’s World Championship.
+She is a two-time IIHF Women’s World Championship gold medalist (2023 and 2025) and a silver medalist from 2024, having served as Team USA’s primary goaltender at three consecutive World Championships.
+She is also a two-time recipient of the WHCA National Goalie of the Year award and the 2021 winner of the Patty Kazmaier Award, given to the top player in NCAA Division I women’s ice hockey.

 Early Life and Background